carnager/rofi-pass/README.md

 URL: http://my.url.foo
 autotype: SomeField :tab UserName :tab AnotherField :tab pass
 ```
-The `:tab` field has a special meaning. this will hit the tab key, obviously.< /br>
+The `:tab` field has a special meaning. this will hit the tab key, obviously.<br>
 Same for `:space`, which will hit the space key, can be used to activate checkboxes.

 * All Hotkeys are configurable in config file